James-Fitz/rock-paper-scissors-lizard-spock/README.md

 ## **Testing**

+<details><summary>Devices used</summary>

+The page was tested using the following devices:

+- Huawei Matebook Pro
+- Apple iPhone 8 plus
+- Huawei Mate 20 Pro

+No issues with responsiveness, appearance or functionality were noted on any of the devices.

+The page was tested using the following browers:

+- IOS Safari Mobile Browser
+- Android 12.0 Mobile Browser
+- Google Chrome
+- Mozilla Firefox

+No issues with responsiveness, appearance or functionality were noted while using any of theese browsers.

 <details><summary>Responsiveness</summary>

 The application has been tested on multiple devices and at multiple screen width to ensure responsive design at all levels.